bryanteh828/stock-market-monitoring-project/readme.txt

 1 - Outputs:
     - Stock analysis of individual stocks
     - Summary view of 70+ stocks
+    - A list of stocks in .csv format (see ticker.csv)

 2 - Inputs:
     - Yahoo API on individual stock prices
 3 - Automation: A Windows Scheduler, on my Windows Laptop